 Nonetheless, the frequency of your dog’s meals will depend on many factors such as the type and duration of the activity performed and the speed of the dog’s metabolism.
 Again, pay attention to your dog — it may be a case of trial and error to see what suits him best.
 What works for some dogs, may not work for others.

 No, it is recommended that you do not feed your dog immediately after intense levels of activity.
 By doing this you are making your dog vulnerable to a bloated and/or a twisted stomach (a twisted stomach can prove life-threatening).
 This problem is more common in larger dogs, but smaller dogs can be affected too.

 It is recommended that you wait at least 30-60 minutes after your dog’s intense activity has ended before attempting to feed them.
 Vets also warn that the same problem can arise from feeding your dog just before exercise, so the same rule applies.
 Keep your dog hydrated with water whilst you are waiting to feed them and try not to give in to those sad “feed me” eyes, as you don’t want to have a poorly dog!

 What are the best carbohydrates for athletic dogs?

 The best carbohydrates for dogs are those that provide energy quickly and can be readily absorbed by your dog’s digestive system.
 These tend to be finely ground carbohydrates including barley, corn meal and grain sorghum that your dog does not have to work as hard to digest.

 It is best to give your dog carbohydrates that are as nutrient-dense as possible.
 For example, grain sorghum is high in antioxidants, B-vitamins and minerals.
 Even though these carbohydrates are packed with great stuff, always pay attention to how much carbohydrate you are feeding your dog!
-Your dog's diet should never be higher in carbohydrate than it is in protein and fat.
+Your dog’s diet should never be higher in carbohydrates than it is in protein and fat.